VaheMin/chat-app-socket/readme.md

 - **Login**: Sends a POST request to `localhost:3001/api/v1/users/login` to authenticate a user.

-    You can use one of the seeded users' credentials, for example:
+    You can use one of the seeded user's credentials, for example:
     ```json
     {
         "name": "John",